aidanjrauscher/SemanticSearchWSB/README.md

 ###TODO:
 1. Find a way to map company names and stock tickers.
+2. Finish settings so query embeddings are done with user's API key.
-2. Upload fresh WSB posts to Supabase to create a current semantic search.
+3. Upload fresh WSB posts to Supabase to create a current semantic search.
+4. Combine titles with content for embedding?
+5. Text post-processing to fix markdown links and escaping of special characters.